-The smoker who becomes pregnant may think that the harm has already been done and there is no benefit to the baby in quitting during the second or third month of pregnancy.
-This is not true.
-A pregnant woman who quits smoking by the twentieth week (fifth month) of pregnancy is likely to have a baby of normal birth weight.
-Patients are likely to be more determined to quit early in pregnancy and can more easily set a quit date.
+The smoker who becomes pregnant may think that the harm has already been done and that there’s no benefit to the baby in quitting during the second or third month of pregnancy.
+This isn’t true.
+According to Smokefree Women, quitting during any stage of pregnancy decreases the risk for lung defects and low birth rate.
+Also, patients are likely to be more determined to quit early in pregnancy and can more easily set a quit date.

-All pregnant women who smoke are encouraged to quit, even when they are in their seventh or eighth month of pregnancy.
+All pregnant women who smoke are encouraged to quit, even when they’re in their seventh or eighth month of pregnancy.

 When you understand your smoking patterns, you can begin to devise alternate activities.
 For example, if you smoke with co-workers on work breaks, consider taking walks with other work friends instead.
 If you smoke when you drink coffee, consider changing to another beverage to break the association.

-Plan for times when you will be tempted.
+Plan for times when you’ll be tempted.
 Find someone to be your support person during those trying times when you want to have a cigarette.
 Give yourself positive reinforcement for quitting.
 Once you have a plan, set a quit date and tell your doctor about it.